 In discussion classes, ask the right questions.

 Ask questions beginning with the words What, Where, Who, Why, When and How.

-All these kind of questions invite the kind of responses that create more discussion, more conversation.
+All these kinds of questions invite the responses that create more discussion, more conversation.

 Anything else gets you a yes/no answer.